directus/directus/docs/reference/system/webhooks.md

 Primary key of the webhook.

 `name` **string**\
 Name for the webhook.
-Shown in the Admin App.
+Shown in the Data Studio.

 `method` **string**\
 HTTP method to use.
 One of `GET`, `POST`.